Research

 The Missionary Roots of Distrust in Mozambique

-With Pablo Fernandez-Cebrian, Patricia Justino and Rute Caeiro (draft available upon request).
+With Pablo Fernandez-Cebrian, Patricia Justino and Rute Caeiro

-We analyse the historical influence of Christian missions on civil society in Mozambique, focusing specifically on trust.
+Abstract: We analyse the historical influence of Christian missions on civil society in Mozambique, focusing specifically on trust.
 To do so, we use a georeferenced dataset on the location of Catholic missions in colonial Mozambique, and geocoded individual respondent data from the Afrobarometer Survey.
 We show that historical proximity to Catholic missions is linked to reduced levels of generalized trust.
 Our results contribute to the understanding of trust and social cohesion in current-day Africa, engaging with the ample literature on the long-term effects and path dependencies created by colonial rule in the continent.
 This paper highlights the importance of taking into account the specific context of each former colony and the circumstances under which missions operated, as well as their specific characteristics, to understand their long-term effects on society.

 Divide et Impera: Campaign Rallies and Voters' Preferences in the 2016 U.S. Presidential Election.